2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 **WordPress is the most relevant choice for getting started.**.
 In addition, it allows for the **integration of plug-ins**, some of which are paid but of high quality, enabling further development of the website, all without the need to know how to write code.

-The [Uncode plugin](https://undsgn.com/uncode/), a paid plugin, is one of them.
+The [Uncode plugin](https://undsgn.com/uncode/), a paid plugin, is another example.

 ## Create a Video Channel (YouTube or Odyssee)